P. W. Botha: Prime Minister (1978–1984)

-In the weeks leading up to the 1981 South African general election, he was confronted by hard-line Afrikaner hecklers, some of whom were supporters of the Herstigte Nasionale Party, resisting to changes to the status quo of apartheid.
+In the weeks leading up to the 1981 South African general election, Botha was confronted by hardline Afrikaner hecklers, some of whom were supporters of the Herstigte Nasionale Party, resisting to changes to the status quo of apartheid.
 On the final night of the campaign trail, Botha vowed that "As long as there is a National Party Government, we won't hand over South-West Africa to the authority of SWAPO."
 In the election, his party garnered 58% of the all-white vote and 131 seats.
 This was down from 65% and 134 seats in the 1977 South African general election, with the party losing votes to the Herstigte Nasionale Party.

 In April 1981, the passport of Desmond Tutu was seized.
 Tutu on visits to Europe and the United States, called for economic pressure on South Africa to make Botha's government enter into negotiations with the country's leadership.
 Botha was angered by these visits and had vowed to seize Tutu's passport.
 In the same year, he authorised Operation Beanbag, a series of raids by the South African Defence Force against safe houses of uMkhonto we Sizwe (MK), armed wing of the ANC in Mozambique.

-In February 1982, he survived a significant challenge to his leadership from Andries Treurnicht.
+In February 1982, Botha survived a significant challenge to his leadership from Andries Treurnicht.
 He was able to secure 172 votes versus 36 on a motion of support in his leadership and his route of power-sharing with other racial groups.

 On 22 April 1983, Botha announced a special commission to consider repealing the Immorality Act and the Prohibition of Mixed Marriages Act, 1949.
 Botha said: "I am personally opposed to immoral practices, but the Government does not see these two laws as guarantees for the survival of South Africa,".

 On 19 May 1983, South Africa was the subject of resolutions taken by the International Press Institute condemning the "continued harassment and persecution" of the media in South Africa.
 The institute appealed to Botha to "to accept press freedom as a prerequisite for a country that regards itself as part of the democratic world."
 The institute also cited the increasing difficulty for foreign journalists to obtain visas to report and work from South Africa.
 The resolution also highlighted the forthcoming trials of journalists, Allister Sparks, his wife, Suzanne and Bernard Simon.
 The charges against all three were dropped in March 1984.

-In May 1983 he condemned the Church Street, Pretoria bombing committed by uMkhonto weSizwe, saying that it confirmed "that we are dealing with a Communist-inspired onslaught."
+In May 1983 Botha condemned the Church Street, Pretoria bombing committed by uMkhonto weSizwe, saying that it confirmed "that we are dealing with a Communist-inspired onslaught."

 In 1983, Botha proposed a new constitution, which was then put to a vote of the white population on 2 November.
 The constitution was endorsed by the white electorate.